faceyspacey/respond-framework-docs-old/README.md

 ```

-However, to get the full benefit of a module system, you must have at least 2, which are able to be used together without naming conflicts:
+However, to get the full benefit of a module system, you must have at least 2, which are able to be used together without naming conflicts.
+So let's *compose* 2 together:

 *src/modules/app/index.js*